British History – an Illustrated Guide.

 For years historians and academics have bemoaned the nation’s woeful lack of

 historical knowledge.
-This history reference book has been written to try to address that problem:
+This history reference book – a chronology of all that has happened to this island nation over two thousand years – has been written to try to address that problem:

 Its attractive cover and design draws the reader in.
-Written in nine easy steps, it makes the subject far less daunting than many other history books.
+Written in nine easy steps, it makes the subject of our history far less daunting than many other history books.
 With over 200 illustrations (mainly in colour) it brings vivid life to the subject of British history.

 Clearly labelled throughout, using bullet point style, one can find what one is looking for with ease.